Skip to main content

 Monitor during high-risk periods.
 Wildfire season, allergy season, home renovations, and new furniture delivery are all times when air quality monitoring provides the most value.
 Even a basic PM2.5 reading during wildfire smoke events tells you whether your windows and purifier are keeping outdoor pollution out.

 Move the monitor around.
-If you have the Temtop M10, spend a day checking every room.
-Kitchens during and after cooking, bedrooms overnight, basements, garages, and spaces near attached garages often have worse air quality than living rooms.
+If you have the Temtop M10+, its 60-day battery makes extended room-by-room monitoring effortless.
+Leave it in the bedroom for a week to track overnight CO2, then move it to the kitchen, then the basement.
+The app logs all the data so you can compare rooms over time.
 If you have the Amazon monitor, periodically relocate it to different rooms for a few days each to build a picture of your whole home.

 When to Upgrade Beyond $100